kenjennings/Atari-Breakout76/README08Memory.md

 This loads five bytes of data into five bytes of Page Zero.
 There is actually no code involved.
 The data is loaded directly from the executable file on disk.
 This also solves the problem with managing and keeping order of Page Zero variables, since the source code no longer needs to declare the addresses.
 The Assembler will take care of the address assignments.

 Next is how to use this method to make a modular solution for managing the program code.
-The main source file controls the assembly directive to set the program address to Page Zero, then the main code includes the files for each feature requiring Page Zero variables.
+The main source file must control the assembly directive to set the program address to Page Zero, then the main code includes the files for each modular feature requiring Page Zero variables.

 Main looks like this: